MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 * 620x300 (2x scale)
 * 1240x600 (4x scale)

-The large tile icon is in the start menu when the user sets your app’s tile to large size.
+The large tile icon is in the start menu when the user sets your app's tile to large size.
 ![Large tile](../media/windows-image-large-tile.png)

 * 310x310